 These networks use device-to-device communication instead of using the hardware used in traditional networks.
 These networks skip or avoid the hardware of a traditional network.
 These are local area networks (LANs) that allow devices in a range of each other to connect wirelessly, instead of using a fixed server or router to act as a central hub for connected devices.

 What is a Network?

 A network, in terms of electronics, is a group of devices or nodes like a PC, a cellphone, a tablet, etc. Which are connected to each other in such a way so that they are able to share resources and data with each other for communication in order to benefit the end-user i.e. us

-What is Mobile Ad Hoc Networks?
+What are Mobile Ad Hoc Networks?

 We just need to add the term “mobile” with them which will lead us to MANET i.e. Mobile Ad-hoc Networks.
 Thus, MANETs can be defined as the Ad Hoc networks which use mobile devices i.e. movable wireless devices (laptops, smartphones, iPads, etc.) as their nodes of connection and communication.

 An example of MANET is a VANET (Vehicular Ad-hoc Network) in which communication devices are installed inside vehicles to share data of traffic among the cars.
 Also, wireless sensor networks are an example of MANETs.